 Running out of storage space on your Mac?
 Well, I had the same issue.
 Let me show you how to effectively free up space on your Mac:

-- Use built-in Optimize Mac Storage funciton
+- Use built-in Optimize Mac Storage function

 - Store your files in iCloud